-Non-partners Partners - can use the logo in the same way as non-partners and also as described below Private label products non-partners may use the logo on May use the logo on own private label products.
-May use the logo on private label products produced by non-partners.
+Non-partners Partners - can use the logo in the same way as non-partners and also as described below Private label The logo follows the product - meaning, May use the logo on own private label products non-partners may use the logo on private products. products label product series that are produced by May use the logo on private label products partners in the Danish Whole Grain produced by non-partners.
+Partnership